Ronak0020/discord-utility/README.md

 // ======== Default Options for embed =========
 // null means Not set.
-options.buttons = false //make it true to use buttons instead of reactions for page navigation options.watermark = false //Use `DiscordUtility.setWatermark()` in main file to set a watermark and view in embeds if this is true options.title = null, //embed.title options.color = "#0000ff", //embed.color
+options.buttons = false //make it true to use buttons instead of reactions for page navigation options.header = null //Text that you want to be shown in every page of the embed pages. (description at the top) options.watermark = false //Use `DiscordUtility.setWatermark()` in main file to set a watermark and view in embeds if this is true options.title = null, //embed.title options.color = "#0000ff", //embed.color